cpske/ISP/Topics.md

 ### 9. Refactoring (?)

 Important topic, but not sure if I'll include it in this course.

+[JeremyBytes](http://www.jeremybytes.com/Demos.aspx) has material on refactoring as part of "Clean Code".

 ### 10. Assertions and Design by Contract (?)